CEA-LIST/CinguParam/estimateParam/README.md

 * checkSecu
 * sortAttack

-These tools makes use of the xml database contained in the directory databaseParam.
+These tools makes use of the xml database contained in the directory storeParam.

 ## checkSecu